quickfeed/quickfeed/doc/deploy.md

 % go run ./envoy/gen_envoy_config.go --tls --cert="fullchain.pem" --key="key.pem"
 ```

-After run the script, the envoy config will be generate at `$QUICKFEED/envoy` directory and saved as `envoy-$DOMAIN.yaml`.
+After run the script, the envoy configuration will be generate at `$QUICKFEED/ci/docker/envoy` and saved as `envoy-$DOMAIN.yaml`.
-It will overwrite the config file if it already exists.
+It will overwrite the configuration file if it already exists.

+The certificates are generated under the directory `$QUICKFEED/ci/docker/envoy/certs`.
+If you want to use your own set of certificates to build the docker image, you need to move your certificates to that directory.

 The script sets the certificate and key at the following path: `/etc/letsencrypt/live/$DOMAIN/(CERTIFICATE | KEY).pem`.